mgamio/blog/_posts/2020-10-02-documenting-rest-api-openapi3.markdown

 Once you receive the [technical specifications in UML](https://codersite.dev/uml-diagrams-for-java-developers/){:target="_blank"}, you need to decide whether to take the Design First approach or the Code First approach.

-Documenting an API facilitates interaction between internal development teams that build different web services for the same product.
+Documenting API endpoints with OpenAPI 3 facilitates interaction between internal development teams that build different web services for the same product.

 Please donate to maintain and improve this website if you find this content valuable.